The Lovers! (1973 film): Plot

 In 1972 Manchester, three girls are window shopping at the George Best Boutique.
 Three boys stand opposite them and decide which girl they want to take out.
 Geoffrey Scrimshaw unwittingly ends up with Beryl Battersby, as he gets the last choice.
 A slow, mutual admiration began between the two of them.
 Their parents tried to use trendy terms but are mocked because they are a decade behind.
 When Geoffrey is with his male friends, he boasts about non-existent conquests.

 The young couple have differing opinions on the permissive society: Geoffrey wants to be a part of it, but Beryl wants to wait until marriage.

 On his first meeting with her mother, they sit quietly in the living room, drinking tea and eating sardine sandwiches.
 They cuddle in front of the electric fire after a game of Scrabble.
 Their relationship was going too slowly so they decided to split up.

-On his way to meet his parents, to watch Fiddler on the Roof for his mother's birthday, Geoffrey met Veronica and went off with her instead.
+On his way to meet his parents to watch Fiddler on the Roof for his mother's birthday, Geoffrey met Veronica and went off with her instead.
 They went to a strip bar and Veronica asked him back to her flat.
-However, when Veronica is about to enter the room, her little brother Jeremy appears.
-The young boy gives Geoffrey a very technical description of "how to make a baby."
+However, when Veronica is about to enter the room, her little brother Jeremy appears and the young boy gives Geoffrey a very technical description of "how to make a baby."

 Beryl and Geoffrey meet again at a house party and try to ignore each other.
 Both try to be "trendy" in their chat up techniques.
 On the stairs, Edith expounds the values of Women's Lib.
 Smoking a joint, she takes off her bra and tells Geoffrey to burn it.
 Beryl storms off and goes to help wash the dishes in the kitchen with Geoffrey's nerdy friend.

 Beryl phones him to say she does not want to ever see him again but told him that she will be at the school jumble sale the next day.
 He shows up and invites her to a football match to watch Huddersfield play.
 The relationship still fails to gel.
-They go the rooftop of Hotel Piccadilly and discuss communication and happiness.
-Both of them came to realize that they don't really like each other.
+They go to the rooftop of Hotel Piccadilly and discuss communication and happiness with both of them coming to realize that they don't really like each other.

 Meanwhile, Sandra is pregnant and planning to get married.
 Beryl is seated next to Geoffrey at the reception meal.
 Splitting up brings them closer together.
 He discusses going to a "match" and she wrongly assumes he is going to a football match, but it is off-season (he meant cricket).
-He tracks her down to the empty football stadium and they sit and discuss relationships.
+He tracks her down to the empty football stadium where they sit and discuss relationships.
 Time jumps to them sitting in the same seats in a crowded stadium, with Beryl looking adoringly at him.

 The picture freezes and the caption "Not really the End" appears.